swiftlang/swift-evolution/proposals/0235-add-result.md

 }
 ```

 This creates an unfortunate asymmetry between the names of the payload types and the names of the cases.
-This is just additional complexity that has to be remembered.
-It's true that these case names don't align with some of the most common community implementations of the `Result` type, meaning that adoption of `Result` will require additional source changes for clients of those projects.
-However, this cannot be an overriding concern.
+This is additional complexity that has to be remembered.

+Finally, spellings using `Wrapped` as the success type name were proposed:

 ```swift
 enum Result<Wrapped, Failure> {